Continuous Test Orchestration And Execution Platform Online

 - WebDriver support: Selenium supports the WebDriver API that helps in cross browser testing a web application efficiently.

-This certification is for anyone who wants to stay ahead among professionals growing their career in Selenium automation testing.
+This certification is for anyone who wants to stay ahead among professionals growing their career in test automation.

 Here’s a short glimpse of the Selenium 101 certification from LambdaTest: